 Designed in accordance with Lloyds Register classification standards, the Resolve-class ship is intended to supply ammunition, fuel, food, water, power, and spare parts to the Canadian naval forces at sea.
 It can also be used for humanitarian assistance and disaster relief missions.

 As part of the conversion project, Project Resolve consortium was contracted to rebuild and equip the MV Asterix vessel with naval technology to military specifications.

 MV Asterix containership was purchased by Canadian firm, Federal Fleet Services, for conversion into a supply ship.

-The Canadian Government awarded a contract to Project Resolve, a consortium of Chantier Davie Canada, Aecon Pictou Shipyard, and NavTech, to begin construction on the AOR ship in November 2015.
+The Canadian Government awarded a contract to Project Resolve, a consortium of Chantier Davie Canada, Aecon Pictou Shipyard, and NavTech, to begin construction on the AOR ship, in November 2015.
 The deal also includes service support for a five-year base period with five one-year options for extension.

-The port and starboard sides of the boat will carry four rigid-hulled inflatable boats, two fast-rescue craft and two lifeboats to perform transportation and rescue missions at sea.
+The port and starboard sides of the boat carry four rigid-hulled inflatable boats, two fast-rescue craft and two lifeboats to perform transportation and rescue missions at sea.